-Phase I:

-AAI screens all applications received before the deadline to ensure that applications are complete and all requisite supporting documentation has been provided.
-Complete applications are deemed eligible for funding.

-mittee assesses all eligible applications.
-The Committee is comprised of AAI's AGS Management Team and an independent reviewer.
-The Committee scores eligible applications against the selection criteria, each of which is assigned a weighting (see Annex 2).
+Phase I: Stage 1 Initial Expression of Interest: applicants should provide information on (1) the applicant and a brief outline of the idea or proposed program.
+Stage 2 AAI screens all Expression of Interest received before the deadline to ensure that appli- cations are complete and all requisite supporting documen- tation has been provided.
+Stage 3 Expression of Interest will be evaluated on a merit basis by The AGS Selection Committee.
+The Committee is comprised of AAI's AGS Management Team and Independent review- er.
+Selected applicants will be invited to join the second step of the process and to develop detailed proposals.
+Phase II: Stage 4 Applicants should develop detailed proposals.
+Stage 5 The AGS Selection Committee assesses all eligible applica- tions.
+The Committee consist of an independent reviewer.
+The Committee scores eligi- ble applications against the selection criteria, each of which is assigned a weighting (see Annex 3).
 Applications which receive a total score of 7 or higher are recommended for possible funding.
-AAI conducts due diligence on recommended applications.
+AAI conducts due diligence on recommend- ed applications.

-AAI forwards applications recommended for funding to the Australian Embassy (Alumni and Australia Awards Unit) for final selection and approval.

-AAI advises the State Secretariat in writing of the outcome of the selection process.

-AAI advises applicants of the outcome of their application in writing (by email).
+Stage 6 AAI forwards applications rec- ommended for funding to the Australian Embassy (Alumni and Australia Awards Unit) for final selection and approval.
+Stage 7 AAI advises the State Secretar- iat in writing of the outcome of the selection process.
+Stage 8 AAI advises applicants of the outcome of their application in writing (by email).
 Applicants will normally be advised six weeks from the closing date for applications.

-AAI publishes details of grants awarded and profiles of grantees on the AAI website (no later than 14 working days after the grant agreements take effect).4
+Stage 9 AAI publishes details of grants awarded and profiles of grantees on the AAI website (no later than 14 working days after the grant agreements take effect).